-8It is based on a 10-year version of the calibration exercice performed by Collard, Mukerji, Sheppard and Tallon (2008), who considered a power-exponential specification.
+8This is based on a 10-year version of the calibration exercise performed by Collard, Mukerji, Sheppard and Tallon (2008), who considered a power-exponential specification.

-Figure 2: The certainty equivalent growth rate CE (in %) as a function of relative ambiguity aversion η .
-We assume that the growth rate is either 20% or 0% respectively with probability π and $1 - \pi$, with $\pi \sim U(0, 1)$.
+ftbpFU3.3529in2.0695in0ptThe certainty equivalent growth rate CE (in %) as a function of relative ambiguity aversion η .
+We assume that the growth rate is either 20% or 0% respectively with probability π and $1-\pi$, with $\pi \sim U(0,1)$.
 Relative risk aversion equals $\gamma = 2$.
+Fig2Figure